Home > Inside Plezha

 What’s left is the only part worth keeping: choosing what looks good, and cooking it.

 Plezha works the same whether you cook five nights a week or have never really cooked at all.
 Viktor, our first user, was an engineer with zero kitchen experience when he started.
-A year later he had cooked every recipe in the app, and his wife says it changed how they live together.
+A year later he had cooked every recipe in the app.
 Read his story →

 You don’t need to become a foodie.
 You don’t need to care about cooking as a hobby.
 You need good food to be the easy option.
 That’s the whole point.